Note 3 - Revenue From Contracts With Customers

 Geographical Location of Customers: Drug pricing models vary among different markets, which in turn may affect the royalty rates and milestones we are able to negotiate with our distributors in those markets.
 Royalty rates and milestone payments vary by contract but may be based in part on the potential market size in each territory.
 In the case of Tc99m tilmanocept, royalty rates for Europe were lower than rates in India but higher than in China.

 Status of Regulatory Approval: The majority of revenue from contracts with customers will generally be recognized after the product is approved for sale in each market.
 Each Tc99m tilmanocept customer operates in its own distinct regulatory environment, and the laws and pathways to drug product approval vary by market.
-Tc99m tilmanocept has been approved for sale in Europe, thus the Company recognized royalties from sales in Europe.
-Tc99m tilmanocept has not yet been approved for sale in India or China, and may never achieve approval in those markets.
-The regulatory pathways and timelines in those markets will impact whether and when the Company recognizes the related royalties and milestones.
+Tc99m tilmanocept has been approved for sale in Europe, thus the Company recognized revenue from sales in Europe.
+Tc99m tilmanocept was approved for sale in India in March 2022, however product sales have not yet commenced.
+Tc99m tilmanocept has not yet been approved for sale in China and may never achieve approval in that market.
+The regulatory pathways and timelines in China will impact whether and when the Company recognizes the related royalties and milestones.
 Similarly, NAV4694 has not yet been approved for sale in any market, thus the timing of any revenue related to that product will be dependent on the regulatory pathways and timelines in each market in which Meilleur seeks regulatory approval.

-Through September 30, 2021, the Company hascapitalized any contract-related costs as contract assets.
+Through March 31, 2022, the Company has not capitalized any contract-related costs as contract assets.

-The following table summarizes the changes in contract liabilities, the current portion of which is included in accrued liabilities and other in the condensed consolidated balance sheets, during the three-month and nine-month periods ended September 30, 2021 and 2020.
+The following table summarizes the changes in contract liabilities, the current portion of which is included in accrued liabilities and other in the consolidated balance sheets, during the three-month periods ended March 31, 2022 and 2021.

 In addition to revenue from contracts from customers, we also generate revenue from National Institutes of Health (“NIH”) grants to support various product development initiatives.
 The revenue recognition standard applies to revenue from contracts with customers.
 A customer is defined as a party that has contracted with an entity to obtain goods or services that are an output of the entity’s ongoing major or central operations in exchange for consideration.
 The Company’s ongoing major or central operations consist of the development and commercialization of precision immunodiagnostic agents and immunotherapeutics.
 The NIH and its various institutes are responsible for biomedical and public health research and provide major biomedical research funding to non-NIH research facilities and entities such as Navidea.
 While the Company will directly benefit from any knowledge gained from the project, there is also a public health benefit provided, which justifies the use of public funds in the form of the grants.
 Based on the nature of the Company’s operations and the terms of the grant awards, Navidea does not have a vendor-customer relationship with the NIH and the grant awards are outside the scope of the revenue recognition standard.
 Accordingly, the revenue recognition standard need not be applied to the NIH grants.
-During the three-month periods ended September 30, 2021 and 2020, the Company recognized grant revenue of $12,000 and $262,000, respectively.
-During the nine-month periods ended September 30, 2021 and 2020, the Company recognized grant revenue of $87,000 and $665,000, respectively.
+During the three-month periods ended March 31, 2022 and 2021, the Company recognized grant revenue of $0 and $1,251, respectively.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.